NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 7. If you are not logged into Github, please log in (upper right corner)
 8. Press "New Discussion" button
 9. In the message that you write, please specify your operating system, your internet browser, the application in question, and if you can copy/paste to Mousepad and how?

+Notice that the tip in this section was tested on the ARDC Virtual Desktop version of Neurodesktop.
+It might not apply to other platfroms.

 ## docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 This is usually a docker-related error, not related to neurodesktop itself.
 To troubleshoot docker, we can try a simpler container first: